-RECENT LANGUAGES, LITERATURES & CULTURES EXAMPLES
+EXAMPLES OF LANGUAGES, LITERATURES & CULTURES RESEARCH

 - Alina Shklyarenko ’17 worked with John Golden, associate professor of foreign languages, on “Translating Alexander Blok’s ‘Vozmezdie.’”
 They have submitted for publication their work on previously untranslated sections of this important poem by the Russian symbolist.

 - Michael Travers ’15 worked with Juan Carlos Martin, associate professor of Foreign Languages, on “Virtual Learning: Beyond the Classroom.”

 - Spanish major Angela Moskawa ’14 workedwith Juan Carlos Martin, associate professor of Foreign Languages, on “Identity Crisis: Portrayals of the Posthuman in Spanish Narrative and Film.”
 This project strives to study the concept of post-humanity in Spanish narrative and film, focusing primarily on literary pieces and cinematic works written and produced during the past two decades.

 - Laura Dzgoeva ’14 worked with John Golden, associate professor of foreign languages, on “Translating Alexander Blok.”
 Blok was a major Russian Symbolist poet; they translated several of his poems into English and have submitted some of their work for publication.